greatscottgadgets/greatfet-hardware/hardware/jasmine/README.md

 Litium Polymer Battery Charging Neighbor

+When operating a GreatFET under LiPo power from Jasmine, the voltage may drop under 3.3VDC.

-The 10k (R2) and 2.5k (R3) resistors that are in parallel result in 2kohms of resistance.
-This configures the charge current to be 505mA which is the fastest supported charge rate.
-These resistors can be replaced to reconfigure the charge rate.
+The 10k resistors on R2 configures the charge current to be 100mA which is the fastest supported charge rate for many LiPo batteries.
+The charge rate can be reconfigured changing the R2 resistor or adding a resistor to R3.